yegor256/blog/_drafts/_traits.md

 end
 {% endhighlight %}

-Just `Book` without the included mixin will print its title the way it is.
+Calling `Book` without the included mixin will print its title the way it is.
 Once we add the `include` statement, the behavior of `to_s` is overridden and method `print` produces a different result.
 We can combine mixins to produce the required functionality.
 For example,